xubingyue/avocadodb/README_maintainers.md

 Runtime
 -------
- * start arangod with `--console` to get a debug console
+ * start avocadod with `--console` to get a debug console
  * Cheapen startup for valgrind: `--server.rest-server false --javascript.gc-frequency 1000000 --javascript.gc-interval 65536 --scheduler.threads=1 --javascript.v8-contexts=1`
  * to have backtraces output set this on the prompt: `ENABLE_NATIVE_BACKTRACES(true)`

 Startup
 -------
-We now have a startup rc file: `~/.arangod.rc`.
+We now have a startup rc file: `~/.avocadod.rc`.
 It's evaled as javascript.
-A sample version to help working with the arangod rescue console may look like that:
+A sample version to help working with the avocadod rescue console may look like that:

     ENABLE_NATIVE_BACKTRACES(true);
     internal = require("internal");